The dilute Temperley-Lieb O($n=1$) loop model on a semi infinite strip: the sum rule: The first recurrence relation

+From these formulae one can compute the degrees of these polynomials at size $L$ and $L-1$.
+Using this and the recurrecence relation for $\tilde{Z}_L^p$ (\ref{rec1pp}) one finds

-Alternatively, one could prove that (\ref{V}) satisfies (\ref{Vrec}) and (\ref{W}) satisfies (\ref{Wrec}) using the appropriate row-column manipulation in the corresponding matrices.
+Alternatively, one could prove that (\ref{V}) satisfies (\ref{Vrec}) and (\ref{W}) satisfies (\ref{Wrec}) using an appropriate row-column manipulation in the corresponding matrices.
 We will use this method in the next chapter to prove a similar statement for other determinants and recurrence relations.

-Let us look at the eq.(\ref{Vrec}).
+Let us look at (\ref{Vrec}).
 Once the initial conditions are set, there is a unique polynomial that solves this recurrence relation.
 If the initial condition is $V_2(x,y)=\varepsilon_1(x,y)$, then the solution is precisely the polynomial $V_L$ defined by (\ref{V}).
 On the other hand, if we take $Z_L$ and multiply it by a polynomial $P^p_L$ that satisfies:

 and has the appropriate initial condition, i.e. $P^p_2(x,y)=\varepsilon_1(x,y)$ which coincides with $V_2$, then the product $Z_L(z_1,..,z_L)P^p_L(z_1,..,z_L)$ also satisfies the recurrence relation (\ref{Vrec}).
 By the uniqueness of the solution of the recurrence relation (\ref{Vrec}) this means $P^p_L$ divides $V_L$ and we obtain the sum rule $Z_L$: